Clairehxd/learngit/readme.txt

 show the content of staging area
   $ git status

-diff the working directory and repository
+compare the working directory and repository
   $ git diff HEAD -- readme.txt
-diff both the commit history
+compare both the commit history
   $ git diff (id1) (id2)
+compare both the working directory and staging area
+  $ git diff
+compare both the staging area and commit1
+  $ git diff --staged

 discard the working directory's alter
 --one is that readme.txt not add to staging area, return to the repository version